Raise All Voices: Music as a Powerful Tool for Reform in the Justice System

 While in prison, Kenyatta also earned his bachelor’s and master’s degrees.
 He was released six months early with parole, and since his homecoming concert at Carnegie Hall, he has continued to spread a spiritual message of love, forgiveness, and redemption through his music, and will begin working on his first album this year.

-In addition to its work at Sing Sing, over the last 11 years Carnegie Hall has significantly broadened its engagement in the justice space to include creative programs for young people in secure and non-secure juvenile facilities and schools in New York City and upstate New York, the commissioning of new works that explore related themes, programs for young people at Carnegie Hall, and convenings of thought leaders from across the country who are committed to harnessing the arts as a tool for justice reform.
+In addition to its work at Sing Sing, Carnegie Hall has significantly broadened its engagement in the justice space to include creative programs for young people in secure and non-secure juvenile facilities and schools in New York City and upstate New York, the commissioning of new works that explore related themes, programs for young people at Carnegie Hall, and convenings of thought leaders from across the country who are committed to harnessing the arts as a tool for justice reform.

 Ana Bermudez, commissioner of the New York City Department of Probation, has partnered with Carnegie Hall for more than five years on NeON Arts, a highly praised program that facilitates free arts programming for people of all ages in probation centers in seven neighborhoods throughout New York City.